barbecuesteve/api-governance/build-from-scratch/README.md

 This application plan provides a comprehensive blueprint for implementing the API governance platform described in the technical design.
 The plan is organized into six major components, each detailed in its own document.

+#### Why Subscriptions Matter (The "Aha!"
+Moment)

+**The Problem with Traditional Governance:**
+In most organizations, "governance" is a PDF document that nobody reads.
+Security rules are hardcoded in gateway configs, rate limits are guessed, and nobody knows who is using which API.
+When you need to deprecate an API, you send a mass email and hope for the best.

+**The Subscription-Centric Solution:**
+By making the **Subscription** the atomic unit of governance, we solve multiple problems with one elegant concept:

+1.  **It's Elegant**: A subscription connects a *Consumer* to a specific *API Version* in an *Environment*.
+This single record holds the "contract" between the two parties.
+2.  **It Simplifies Everything**:
+    *   **Security?** Check the subscription scope.
+    *   **Rate Limiting?** Check the subscription tier.
+    *   **Auditing?** Log the subscription ID.
+    *   **Deprecation?** Notify the subscription owners.
+3.  **It Makes Governance Real**: Instead of a policy document saying "You must have approval," the system physically prevents access without an active subscription.
+Governance becomes a runtime reality, not a paperwork exercise.

 ---

 ## Table of Contents